Fruit Tree Trimming Services in Sonoma Valley

 Expertise in The North Bay's Unique Environment

-Sonoma’s microclimates and soils mean that the needs of trees on one property may contrast with those of their neighbor.
+Sonoma’s microclimates and soils mean that the seasonal needs of trees on one property may contrast with those of their neighbor.
 Even fruit trees planted just a mile apart may face entirely dissimilar conditions—a south-facing slope in Sonoma Valley experiences different sun exposure, wind patterns, and temperature fluctuations than a north-facing orchard.
 These nuanced differences influence how trees develop and respond to pruning throughout the seasons.

 Holistic Pruning Services